-28 Travel Gifts for Any Backpacker
+28 Travel Gifts for Backpackers

 The perfect gift for a Gap Year!

 What do you get for the keen traveller who doesn’t want to overload their backpack with “stuff”?
-Especially as backpacking around New Zealand or anywhere else in the world is all about living on the bear minimum and simply enjoying the here and now.
+Especially as backpacking around New Zealand or anywhere else in the world is all about living on the bare minimum and simply enjoying the here and now.

 It’s a tough one, but as backpackers ourselves, we’ve come up with a few foolproof ideas to please your gift-receiver, whether they are your mate, family or a fellow backpacking buddy.
 Give them something useful for their travel and then they will think of you and thank you for saving their asses when they use it.